BRAIN FOG… OR SOMETHING MORE SERIOUS (1)

 • Altered cerebral blood flow

-These processes impair brain function without causing the structural degeneration seen in Alzheimer’s disease.
+These processes can impair cognition without causing the progressive structural damage seen in dementia.

 Learn more about cytokine-driven brain fog.